Science Is Awesome

 We are lucky in that our parents are generally well-educated, and because of our proximity to several universities and the CDC, many of them work in scientific fields.
 So our school’s offerings on science night were outstanding – I hear that the “touch a brain” exhibit caused a real hubbub, with a long line of kids waiting to try it!
 Thanks to our “free lollipops” sign on our classroom door, we had our share of curious visitors, too.
 We brought’em in with the organic treats, and they stayed for the learnin’.

 My daughter and I were at the school from dismissal time to well after bedtime, which meant that we both would be having dreams about that looped CBS video all night.
 She and her classmate happily explained the cheat sheets and mouse experiment to visitors.
-My tech god husband brought us dinner and even chatted with parents about our food coloring allergy (good man).
+My family chatted with parents about our own food coloring reactions.
 We had really good traffic for about an hour and a half.

 I received tons of great questions, one of which was, how am I an expert in this subject matter?
 I explained that while I’m not a dietician or nutritionist, my daughter and I are both allergic to artificial food coloring (See “Why I’m Over This Rainbow: Our Food Coloring Sensitivity Story” for more).
 I talked about what prompted me to create this blog, and how I want to help others who are concerned about food additives.